 And now, here is more about Justin:

 I currently have 1.5 vehicles on the platform.
 One vehicle is listed full time.
-The other is mostly on the weekends when I don’t need it for work.
+The other is mainly on the weekends when I don’t need it for work.

 I love cars and also enjoy working with people.